 Wait...did you hear something?
 That creak?
 That rattle?
 That ghastly groan?!

-Travel north to south to uncover everything from haunted hotels to ghost walks and ghost towns—then see if you can still sleep with the lights off.
+Travel the state north to south to uncover everything from haunted hotels to ghost walks and ghost towns—then see if you can still sleep with the lights off.

 Frights in Flagstaff

-The Monte Vista's cocktail lounge is a popular Halloween haunt with locals.
-Have a few cocktails and you too might see the vaporous couple who dance eternally in the lounge.
+Monte Vista's cocktail lounge is a popular Halloween haunt with locals.
+Have a few cocktails and you, too, might see the vaporous couple who dance eternally in the lounge.

-Jerome is one of Arizona's most famous ghost towns, so hauntings naturally come with the territory.
+Today, Jerome is known more for its liquid spirits, in particular, its award-winning wine; however, it remains one of Arizona's most famous ghost towns, and hauntings come with the territory.

-During the annual October Jerome Ghost Walk, wander the narrow passageways and steep streets to find costumed performers reenacting the shootings, mysteries and love triangles that marked this former mining town.
+During the annual October Jerome Ghost Walk, for one weekend only you can wander the narrow passageways and steep streets to find costumed performers reenacting the shootings, mysteries and love triangles that marked this former mining town.

 Want dinner and drinks with more of the Jerome ghost town flavor?
-Enjoy a meal at the Haunted Hamburger, followed by a nightcap and live music at The Spirit Room Bar, a favorite watering hole where all the spirits are friendly.
+Enjoy a meal at the Haunted Hamburger, followed by a nightcap and live music at the Spirit Room, a favorite watering hole where all the spirits are friendly.

 Ghosts talk, and you walk, in Prescott, as you learn about this charming, pine-scented town's ghoulish past.

-In late October, a crypt keeper welcomes you to the annual Ghost Talk at the Prescott Center for the Arts, during which costumed spirits tell their tales.
-The arts center's building—a gothic former church from the 19th century – provides an ominous background.
+In late October, a crypt keeper welcomes you to the annual Ghost Talk at the Prescott Center for the Arts, during which costumed spirits tell their tales as you walk the grounds.
+The arts center's building—a 19th-century gothic former church—provides an ominous background.

-If you want something a tad more organized, join one of Old Bisbee Ghost Tour's numerous offerings, including a walking tour of haunted spots, a hearse tour and a haunted pub crawl, during which spirits are guaranteed.
+If you want something a tad more organized, join one of Old Bisbee Ghost Tour's numerous offerings, including a walking tour of haunted spots, a ghost hunt and a haunted pub crawl, during which "spirits" are guaranteed.

-During the hotel’s first and third Thursday night ghost hunts, guests armed with ectoplasm-detecting equipment prowl the upper floors in search of the hotel's resident spirits—a tall caped gentleman, an ethereal dancing woman and a young giggling boy.
+After all the walking, spend the night at a Bisbee haunted hotel, such as the circa-1902 Copper Queen Hotel.
+Guests and ghost hunters often try to prowl the upper floors in search of the hotel's resident spirits—a tall caped gentleman, an ethereal dancing woman and a young giggling boy.

-Perhaps ghosts are to be expected here—the hotel offers plenty of reasons to linger, from live music at Club Congress to drinks in The Tap Room to a meal at the Cup Café.
+Perhaps ghosts are to be expected here—the hotel offers plenty of reasons to linger, from live music at Club Congress to drinks in The Tap Room to a meal at Cup Café.

-One final note of caution before you head out looking for Arizona's ghosts, haunted places and spooky sights: Many events and activities are not suitable for young children or have age restrictions.
+One final note of caution before you head out in search of Arizona's ghosts: Many events and activities are not suitable for young children or have age restrictions.
 Be sure to call ahead for details.